MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 Specifies a variable for which this cmdlet creates a web request session and saves it in the value.
 Enter a variable name without the dollar sign (`$`) symbol.

-When you specify a session variable, `Invoke-WebRequest` creates a web request session object and assigns it to a variable with the specified name in your PowerShell session.
+When you specify a session variable, `Invoke-RestMethod` creates a web request session object and assigns it to a variable with the specified name in your PowerShell session.
 You can use the variable in your session as soon as the command completes.